-We are committed to ensuring the safety and wellbeing of our people no matter where they are working.
-We maintain well-run and safe sites and operate a zero tolerance approach to any form of hostility, harassment or unprofessional behaviour.
+We do our utmost to ensure the safety and well-being of all our employees wherever they work.
+The extraordinary challenges of the pandemic have reinforced our commitment to employee health and safety.
+We maintain well-run and safe workplaces and apply a zero-tolerance approach to all forms of hostility, harassment or unprofessional behaviour.

-The average employee headcount in 2019 rose 2% year on year to 1,569 employees.
-The overall headcount at the end of the year increased 6% compared to 2018 to 1,640 1 .
-New Forwarding Company and BaltTransServis continued to employ the most people within the Group.
+Average employee headcount in 2020 increased 6% year on year to 1,664 (2019: 1,569) employees.
+Overall headcount at the end of the year rose 3% compared to 2019 to 1,6971 (2019: 1,640).
+The increase in the headcount was mostly attributable to the shift to the in-house locomotive crews.
+BaltTransServis and New Forwarding Company continued to employ the most people within the Group.

 Headcount by companies,